Last updated: May 5, 2020

 This website provides updates on the status of UC Santa Barbara research support operations.
 The University is following guidance issued by the CDC, California Department of Public Health, and Santa Barbara County Public Health.
 Additionally, more information and updates can be found on the UC Santa Barbara COVID-19 website.

-Also see Guidance for Proposals and Awards During COVID-19.
+Also see Guidance for Proposals and Awards During COVID-19 and

 Shutdown of All On-Campus Research

 On-campus research is not permitted at this time (see Vice Chancellor for Research Joe Incandela’s March 18 memo).
 Under no condition is research equipment, chemicals, materials etc. to be taken off-campus.
 Only remote research, defined as that which can be done remotely and does not require laboratory equipment and supplies, may be performed until further notice.

 Exceptions to continue on-campus research: Requests to allow COVID-19 studies or the continuation of ongoing essential experiments must be submitted via this Shutdown Exemption Request for Essential Research.
 These requests will be reviewed by the relevant Deans together with the Vice Chancellor for Research.
 Only those research activities directly serving the global effort to battle COVID-19 or those for which stoppage would cause a great loss of prior effort will be considered.
 Expect very few exceptions to be granted.